 Darwin is the capital of Australia’s Northern Territory.
 It is the smallest and most northerly of the Australian capital cities.
-Known as the home of adventure, NT has revealed a positive trend when it comes to the tourism rate – boasting a 6% increase in 2017 (for the years 2015 to 2016).
-(Source: NT news) This won’t come as a surprise to those who have visited – Darwin boasts a sparkling harbour, a rich WW11 history and the city’s Asian influenced foodie scene makes Darwin a pretty hot city in NT.
+Darwin boasts a sparkling harbour, a rich WW11 history and the city’s Asian influenced foodie scene makes Darwin a pretty hot city in NT.
+Darwin house prices have dropped almost 9% in the last 12 months, which could explain their increase in the average commission rate over the last year.
+Darwin's commission rates are now second highest in the country, second to Hobart.

-With a small population of around 145,000, competition in the real estate market is lessened and so naturally, there is a generally higher fee charge which follows the trend found in the NT as a whole.
-Darwin, however, doesn’t see a huge discrepancy when compared to other cities.
+With a small population of around 145,000, competition in the real estate market is lessened and so naturally, there is a higher fee charge which follows the trend found in the NT as a whole.
 In the Darwin CBD, an agent is likely to charge a lower real estate agent fee than those based in the more rural Northern Territory areas.

 How do real estate commissions and fees work in Darwin?